What Will a Home Inspection Not Cover?

 9. We may give a general overview of a pool’s pump or heater to verify if it is working.
 For example we will review the area and pool for safety issues.
 Yet, for a detailed inspection of a pool or spa we recommend hiring a professional pool inspector.

-10. We do not test the soil beneath a home’s foundation for geological issues.
+10. Our company does not test the soil beneath a home’s foundation for geological issues.

 11. We are not exterminators.
 If we see pests we may call it out otherwise if this is a major concern hire a pest control company.

-12. We will climb your roof if it is safe to do so.
+12. If it is safe to do so, we will climb your roof.
 Otherwise we may elect to use a drone.
 Or ask you to contact a roofing contractor.

 13. We will not perform repairs on ANY home we inspect because it violates our industry’s Code of Ethics.